-- Unplug the saw.
+- Remove the battery pack from the saw.

-- Make sure laser is turned off.
+- Make sure the laser is turned off.

 - Remove the laser cover by lifting it off its base.

 - Remove both AAA batteries.

-- Install the two AAA batteries aligning the positives (+) with positives (+) and the negatives (-) with negatives (-) as shown on the inside base of laser.
+- Install the two AAA batteries, aligning the positives (+) with positives (+) and the negatives (-) with negatives (-) as shown on the inside base of the laser.

 - Replace the laser cover.

-- Turn on laser.
+- Turn on the laser.